joedolson/access-monitor/readme.txt

 * Feature: Reject publication of posts if they don't meet configured accessibility requirements
 * Feature: Inspect post content of any published or draft page on the fly.
-* Feature: checkbox for Admins to override a11y results
+* Feature: checkbox for Admins to override accessibility test results

-TODO:
-* Feature: checkbox to request admin review
+* Feature: checkbox for non-admins to request admin review of accessibility

 = 1.0.4 =